 - The two-line display has space for messages, prompts, and labels. - Menus and messages show you options and guide you through problems. - Built-in applications solve these business and financial tasks: - Time Value of Money.
 For loans, savings, leasing, and amortization. - Interest Conversions.
 Between nominal and effective rates. - Cash Flows.
 Discounted cash flows for calculating net present value and internal rate of return. - Bonds.
 Price or yield on any date.
 Annual or semi-annual coupons; 30/360 or actual/actual calendar. - Depreciation.
 Using methods of straight line, declining balance, sum-of-the-years' digits, and accelerated cost recovery system. - Business Percentages.
 Percent change, percent total, markup. - Statistics.
 Mean, correlation coefficient, linear estimates, and other statistical calculations. - Clock.
-Time, date, and appointments. - The Solver for problems that aren't built in: type an equation and then solve for any unknown value.
-It's easier than programming! - Use algebraic logic for calculations: press 2+2= and see 4.00. - There are 6.5K bytes of memory to store data, lists, and equations. - You can print information using the HP 82240A Infrared Printer.
+Time, date, and appointments. - Use the Solver for problems that aren't built in: type an equation and then solve for any unknown value.
+It's easier than programming! - There are 6.5K bytes of memory to store data, lists, and equations. - You can print information using the HP 82240 Infrared Printer. - You can choose either ALG (Algebraic) or RPN (Reverse Polish Notation) entry logic for your calculations.